TariqAlmazyad/TuwaiqAcademyRiyadhSwift/AutoLayout/Lab03_AutoLayout.md

 ## AutoLayout Mastering UITableView & UITabView
-# Student will be assigned to a homework to practice AutoLayout .
+# Students will be assigned to a homework to practice AutoLayout .